zzhangjii/learning-library/oci-library/qloudable/Configuring_Auto_Scaling/Configuring_Auto-Scaling.md

 4. Wait for the load balancer to become active and then note down it’s Public IP address.

-5. From OCI Services menu, click **Virtual Cloud Network** under Networking.
+5. From OCI Services menu, Click **Virtual Cloud Network** under Networking.
 Locate the VCN you created earlier.

 6. Click  VCN name to display VCN detail page.